- Purpose

 - Besides College-wide designations of security sensitive positions, individual departments may be subject to additional restrictions, requirements, laws or regulations.

-- Policy - All applicants for employment, promotion and/or volunteer service may be fingerprinted and have their records checked in State and National Bureaus.
-Before appointment, further investigation may be made of the applicant's background by the HR Department to establish that the applicant's character is above reproach and that the applicant has not committed any felony, serious misdemeanor, or is not a habitual petty law violator.
-An evaluation of criminal history will be a factor in determining employment eligibility.
+- Policy – All applicants for employment, promotion and/or volunteer service may be fingerprinted and have their records checked in state of Utah and National Bureaus.
+Before appointment, further investigation may be made of the applicant's background by the Human Resources department to establish that the applicant's character is above reproach and that the applicant has not committed any felony, serious misdemeanor, or is not a habitual petty law violator.
+An evaluation of criminal history will be a factor in determining employment or volunteer eligibility.

-- Administration of Background Investigation – The Human Resources Director shall be responsible for administering applicant criminal background checks on volunteers and the final job candidate for full and part-time employment.
+- Administration of Background Investigation – The Human Resources department shall be responsible for administering applicant criminal background checks on volunteers and employees.

 - The College shall establish and maintain a contract with a qualified federal, state, or local agency or reputable subcontracted firm that provides criminal background checks.
 The agency/firm must be able to perform federal/nationwide criminal background checks on an individual for at least the last seven years.

-- Required Background Checks for Applicants – An applicant for any position with the College must submit to a criminal background check as a condition of employment.
+- Required Background Checks – Employees of the College must submit to a criminal background check as a condition of employment.

 - Background Checks for Volunteers and Independent Contractors – All volunteers or contracted trainers who serve in any capacity which involves significant, unsupervised contact with minors, must submit to a criminal background check.

-- Processing Time of Background Investigations – Background investigations shall be completed prior to an applicant assuming any duties with the College.
-If it is necessary for the College to bring a selected applicant on-board immediately, the offer of employment shall note that a criminal background check is in process and that the offer and continued employment shall be contingent on the result of that check.
+- Processing of Background Investigations – Background investigations shall be completed prior to an employee assuming any duties with the College.
+In the rare case that it is necessary for the employee to assume their duties immediately, the offer of employment shall note that a criminal background check is in process and that the offer and continued employment shall be contingent on the result of that check.
+Such circumstances require the approval of the cognizant Vice President or President.

-- Background Checks for Existing Employees/Frequency – Davis Technical College participates in the RapBack program, which provides continual notification of criminal history.
+- Background Checks for Existing Employees/Frequency – The College participates in the RapBack program with the Utah Bureau of Criminal Investigations, which provides continual notification of criminal history.
 Anytime an employee’s criminal history is updated, the College will be notified of the new information.

-- In the case of an incident in which an employee or volunteer is arrested or charged with an offense which causes concern for the safety and well-being of students, or concern for the protection of college property, or concern for the public image and reputation of the College, he/she is required to notify their vice president or president and/or HR director within 1 day.
-Until the charge has been disposed of, the employee or volunteer may be suspended from having any contact with students and/or property while on the job or suspended from working entirely until the case is resolved.
+- In the case of an incident in which an employee or volunteer is arrested or charged with an offense which causes concern for the safety and well-being of students, or concern for the protection of College property, or concern for the public image and reputation of the College, they are required to notify their immediate supervisor or the Associate Vice President of Human Resources (or Lead HR Generalist/cognizant Vice President if unavailable) within 48 hours.
+The employee is expected to continue working scheduled hours unless directed otherwise or in legal custody.
+Until the charge has been disposed of, the employee or volunteer may be suspended from having any contact with students and/or property or placed on administrative leave or suspension until the case is resolved.
 If a pending charge results in a conviction, disciplinary action, including continued suspension and/or termination, may result.
-Suspension, discipline and termination procedures described in the College Disciplinary Sanctions of Personnel Policy will be followed.
+See Disciplinary Sanctions of Personnel Policy.

-- Administration of Background Investigation – The Human Resources Director shall be responsible for administering applicant criminal background checks on volunteers and the final job candidate for full and part-time employment.
+- Administration of Background Investigation – The Human Resources department shall be responsible for administering applicant criminal background checks on volunteers and employees.

 - Procedures

-- Written Release of Information – The College shall obtain a written and signed release of information form from applicants, employees, and volunteers, in order to conduct a criminal history background check and any other consumer report which may reasonably be required for the position.
+- Written Release of Information – The College shall obtain a written and signed release of information form from individuals to conduct a criminal history background check and any other consumer report which may reasonably be required for the position.

-- Protection of Privacy – Information obtained from criminal background self-reports and criminal background checks will be handled to protect the privacy of those involved.
+- Protection of Privacy – Information obtained from criminal background self-reports and criminal background checks will be handled to protect the privacy of the employee.

-- Payment of Costs – The College shall pay the costs to the bureaus or agencies for fingerprinting and processing background history checks, of applicants, employees, and volunteers.
+- Payment of Costs – The College shall pay the costs for fingerprinting and processing background history checks, of applicants, employees, and volunteers.

-- Minimum Requirements – At a minimum, the consumer-reporting agency must conduct an investigation to verify the applicant or employee's social security number, obtain information regarding past employment, and search the individual's criminal background nationwide in the individual's counties of residence for the last seven years.
+- Minimum Requirements – At a minimum, the consumer-reporting agency must conduct an investigation to verify the applicant or employee's social security number and search the individual's criminal background nationwide in the individual's counties of residence for the last seven years.

 - Financial/Credit Check – If an applicant is applying for, or an employee holds, a security sensitive position with access to sensitive personal information or financial responsibilities over the funds of the College or others, the vice president supervising that area may require an additional financial/credit check to be performed.

-- Degree Transcripts or License Documentation – If the position requires a degree, certification, or license, the College may obtain a copy of the applicant's degree transcripts or license documentation.
+- Credential Checks – If the position requires a credential such as a degree, certification, or license, the College may obtain a copy of the applicant's degree transcripts or license documentation.
+In the event a credential check does not confirm the claimed credential the individual may not be cleared for hire due to falsification.

 - Approvals and Notes